 “If the homeowner has tried things on their own and nothing helps, calling [a paranormal investigator] would be kind of your last resort,” explains Todd.
 “We can sometimes figure [out] who is doing the hauntings, but mostly, we help the homeowner understand what’s happening.”

 Paranormal investigators often bring an unbiased view to the situation and know the various causes – both natural and supernatural – to test.
 Investigators also use equipment that may be difficult or expensive for homeowners to purchase.

-“Even if your home is haunted, 99.9% of the time you don’t have to do anything,” says Bonner.
+“Even if your home is haunted, 99.9% of the time you don’t have to do anything,” says Todd.
 “Most energies that I’ve encountered have not been negative.
 People can coexist without any issues at all.
 Humans are stronger than any spirits, so live your life and enjoy your home.”

 A listing may indicate that a home is haunted, but you can always do your own research.
 You can even leverage your knowledge of a home’s spooky legend and make an offer below market value.
 And let your real estate agent know you’re interested in buying a haunted property.
 They may have the perfect home for a buyer who won’t mind living with a nonliving resident.

 Whether you believe in ghosts or not, there is usually another explanation for the unexplained activity in your home.
 If you’re experiencing any classic signs of paranormal activity, consider alternative reasons for the activity and test them out for yourself.
 You’ll likely find that something else is happening.

 In the meantime, get your scares second-hand and listen to a real-life ghost story on our favorite podcast episode of “Home.
 Made.”